parvsharmaa/parvsharmaa/README.md

 <br />

 ### About Me 🚀
-🎓 I’m an Learner, Developer, Coder, & an Open-Source enthusiast.
-A junior currently pursuing my Bachelor's in Computer Science & Engineering. </br>
+🎓 I’m an Learner, Developer, Coder, & an Open-Source enthusiast.</br>
+🎓 A junior currently pursuing my Bachelor's in Computer Science & Engineering.</br>